When and how CNNs generalize to out-of-distribution category-viewpoint combinations: When do CNNs generalize to OOD combinations?

 To make sure that \textit{Separate} architectures do not perform better due to the added number of neurons, we made the \textit{Shared-Wide} architecture by doubling the neurons in each layer of the \textit{Shared} ResNet-18 network.
-As Fig.~\ref{fig:controls}c and d show, this architecture performs very similarly to the \textit{Shared} one.
-This is in accordance with previous results that show that modern DNNs may improve in performance as the width is increased but to a limited extent~\cite{nakkiran2019deep,casper2019removable}.
-See additional results in supplement along with results demonstrating that these findings are robust for a different number of training images.
+As Fig.~\ref{fig:controls}c and d show, this architecture performs very similarly to the \textit{Shared} one (see additional results in ~\ref{app:NumberNeurons}).
+This is in accordance with previous results that show that modern CNNs may improve in performance as the width is increased but to a limited extent~\citep{nakkiran2019deep,casper2019removable}.

+In the supplement, we provide a number of additional controls that support the generality of our results.
+Concretely, we show results for different number of training images (supplement~\ref{app:NumberTraining}), viewpoint estimation for 4 new car models and category prediction for new viewpoints (supplement ~\ref{app:DifferentBias}), and the order in which category and viewpoint are learned (supplement ~\ref{app:TaskOrder}).
+We also present results on additional datasets (supplement~\ref{app:AdditionalDatasets}) and architectures (supplement~\ref{app:AdditionalArch}).